 We're always talking with teachers on Ziplet to get feedback and answer questions.
 We've noticed a few questions come up often, and we wanted to share a few of the features that most commonly go unnoticed.

-It’s easy to miss if you’re not looking for it, but connecting Ziplet with your Google Classroom is the easiest way to add students and notify students of new questions.
+It’s easy to miss if you’re not looking for it, but connecting Ziplet with your Google Classroom or Teams is the easiest way to add students and notify students of new questions.

-If you’re a Google Classroom teacher, simply click on the “import” button next to “create a class” in your Ziplet account.
+If you’re a Classroom or Teams teacher, simply click on the “import” button next to “create a class” in your Ziplet account.
 Follow the steps to connect your account.
 You can select which classes you want to import and add your students in under 1 minute.

-Now when you ask a question you can select to share it straight to your Google Classroom.
+Now when you ask a question you can select to share it straight to your Google Classroom stream or Teams channel.

 Sometimes it isn’t practical or desirable to have your student register.
 That’s where GO!
 Classes come in.